mitramir55/agentic_wiki_scraper/README.md

 3. **Wikipedia Searcher**: Retrieves relevant Wikipedia articles
 4. **Summarizer**: Generates concise summaries using map-reduce chain

+## Model Selection

+The project currently uses **GPT-3.5-turbo**  as its primary language model.
+When selecting a model, it's best to aim for the most accurate and cost-effective option.
+Based on [OpenAI's documentation](https://platform.openai.com/docs/guides/model-selection) good strategy is to start with the most powerful available model, save the outputs, and then experiment with lighter models to find the right balance between quality and cost.

+Since this is a test project, my main focus has been on ensuring functionality while keeping costs low (all prices available on [OpenAI's website](https://platform.openai.com/docs/pricing)).
+As described in the next section, we also had to make some architectural adjustments to continue using this model.
+The choice of GPT-3.5-turbo was based on the following considerations:

+1. **Cost-Effectiveness**: GPT-3.5-turbo provides a balance between performance and cost compared to more advanced models like GPT-4.

+2. **Task Suitability**: The model is well-suited for all core project tasks:
+   - Topic extraction from user queries
+   - Summarization of Wikipedia articles
+   - Handling disambiguation
+   - Generating concise summaries

+3. **Technical Integration**: The model is integrated using LangChain, which provides support for GPT-3.5-turbo through the `langchain-openai` package.

+4. **Performance Balance**: GPT-3.5-turbo offers optimal performance characteristics:
+   - Fast response times
+   - High-quality outputs
+   - Efficient token usage
+   - Appropriate context window size for processing Wikipedia articles

+The model is configured through environment variables and can be easily modified in the application settings if needed.

+## Challenges

+The architecture of this repo evolved through experimentation:

+1. **Initial Design**: The first iteration included a disambiguator that relied solely on the LLM to clarify ambiguous queries by generating JSON responses.

+2. **Challenge**: During testing, we discovered that GPT-3.5-Turbo struggled to consistently follow the exact instructions for building correct JSON responses in the disambiguation process.

+3. **Solution**: We implemented a more robust approach that:
+   - First performs a Wikipedia search to gather potential topics
+   - Uses these search results to create structured suggestions
+   - Enhances the query with these suggestions for better topic extraction
+   - This hybrid approach proved more reliable than depending solely on the LLM's JSON generation capabilities

 ## Workflow

 The following diagram illustrates the agentic workflow of the application: